ietf-wg-acme/acme/draft-ietf-acme-acme.md

 The server MUST provide "directory" and "new-nonce" resources.

-For the singular resources above ("directory", "new-registration", "new-application", "revoke-certificate", and "key-change") the resource may be addressed by multiple URIs, but all must provide equivalent functionality.
+For the singular resources above ("directory", "new-nonce", "new-registration", "new-application", "revoke-certificate", and "key-change") the resource may be addressed by multiple URIs, but all must provide equivalent functionality.